Skip to contents

 t

-Aggregation constraint.
-Mandatory.
+The low-frequency aggregation constraint.
 It must be a numeric vector.

 freqratio

-Frequency ratio between the benchmarked series and the aggregation constraint.
-Mandatory.
-It must be a positive integer.
+An integer specifying the frequency ratio between the benchmarked series and the low-frequency constraint.
+This argument is mandatory and must be a positive integer.

 d